senzing-garage/garage-roadmap/README.md

 1. **Q: What does each roadmap column mean?**

+   1. *Not accepted* - This feature most likely will not be implemented.
    1. *Requested* - This feature has been identified and will be evaluated for suitability.
       If this feature is of value to you, please [vote](#voting) giving it a "thumbs up" and perhaps leave a comment on *why* it is important to you.
    1. *Accepted* - This feature has been deemed worthy of development.
       Feel free to add comments on how to properly design the feature.
    1. *In progress* - Senzing is actively working on it.
       Comments are still welcome in this phase.
-    1. *Shipped* - The feature has become available.
+   1. *Delivered* - The feature has become available.
-    Once shipped, requests for enhancement should be made in the specific repositories.
+      Once delivered, requests for enhancement should be made in the specific repositories.

 1. **Q: Why are no dates given on the Garage Roadmap?**